sjguo88/sjguo88.github.io/index.md

 ### Introduction:

-Hello, my name is Si-Jin Guo (although I often go by SJ to those who know me) and I am a researcher working in digital communications, medical sociology and science, technology and society.
-I focus on the classification and depiction of intersex conditions/bodies and the impact of scientific rhetoric in this area on social stigma experienced by those with intersex traits.
-My current thesis work sets out to test a novel digital resource against existing digital resources (such as Wikipedia) and assessing whether or not perceptions of intersex bodies can be destigmatized due to exposure to more humanizing narratives in conveying information.
+Hello, my name is Si-Jin Guo (although I often go by SJ to those who know me) and I am a researcher working in translational research, paediatric to adult care transitions and holistic, personalized approaches to medicine.
+I focus on the classification and depiction of intersex conditions/bodies, improving the clinical and psychosocial outcomes of the intersex/DSD/VSC populations and creating/validating tools and resources to bridge gaps in the care landscape between patients, providers and care systems.
+In my free time, I like to build mechanical keyboards, investigate urban subway systems and playing indie RPG games!

 ### Areas of Interest: